hotdog132/TCPProxyServer/README.md

 Type any query string and send it to TCP server.

-Open http://localhost:7000/statistics to check current status of the TCP server.
+Open http://localhost:7000/statistics to check current status of TCP server.